vtexdocs/help-center-content/docs/tutorials/en/configuring-e-bit.md

 ---
-title: How to configure the E-bit
+title: 'How to configure the E-bit'
 id: tutorials_2714
 status: PUBLISHED
 createdAt: 2017-04-27T21:52:54.264Z